 Again, we obviously worked in GiB – good.

 Step 12: Set new size of the encrypted region

 It is disputed whether this step is required.
 LUKS never registers the size of the encrypted area.
 However, if you had an active mounted partition … In our case, I think the step is not required, but …..

-„cryptsetup resize“ wants blocks as a size unit.
-We have to calculate a bit again based on the amount of blocks used:
+“cryptsetup resize” wants sectors as a size unit.
+We have to calculate a bit again based on the amount of sectors (each with 512 Byte; see below) used:

 mytux:~ # cryptsetup status cr-ext /dev/mapper/cr-ext is active. type: LUKS1 cipher: aes-xts-plain64 keysize: 512 bits key location: dm-crypt device: /dev/sdg3 sector size: 512 offset: 65537 sectors size: 218034943 sectors mode: read/write

-We have to determine the new size in blocks to reduce the size of the LUKS area.
+We have to determine the new size in sectors to reduce the size of the LUKS area.
 I chose:

 mytux:~ # cryptsetup -b 185329702 resize cr-ext mytux:~ # cryptsetup status cr-ext /dev/mapper/cr-ext is active. type: LUKS1 cipher: aes-xts-plain64 keysize: 512 bits key location: dm-crypt device: /dev/sdg3 sector size: 512 offset: 65537 sectors size: 185329702 sectors mode: read/write

 Step 13: Reduce the size of the physical partition – a pretty scary step!